Headstands

 awake and against my chest, our hearts collide.

-little left hand cups around the interior point of my clavicle,
+little left hand cups around the interior point of my

 where the two bones come so near together,